Bira/octopus-carnival/_drafts/wir-mm-4e-githzerai.md

 ---

 Githzerai were introduced into the game right alongside githyanki.
-They're the other side of the gith coin, which contains Ninja and Pirate instead of Heads and Tails.
+They're the other side of the gith coin, the ninjas opposing the pirates.
 In the books we're covering, they only appear in the Monster Manual, but would also feature as a playable character option in the Player's Handbook 3.

 ## The Lore